Projective Anosov representations, convex cocompact actions, and rigidity: Constructing a convex cocompact action

 We next show that $\xi(x)$ is an extreme point of $\Omega$.
 This follows immediately from Lemma~\ref{lem:E} below, but we will provide a direct argument.
-Fix a point $c_0 \in \Cc$ and consider a sequence of points $q_n$ along the line $[c_0, \xi(x))$ which converge to $\xi(x)$.
-Then there exist some $M >0$ and elements $\gamma_n \in \Gamma$ such that
+Suppose for a contradiction that $\xi(x)$ is not an extreme point, then there exists $p^\prime, q^\prime \in \partial \Omega$ such that